 What is interesting here is that “death” is a way for the sovereign ego to talk about an encounter with a limit aka lack of being.
 This is why courage and the ‘pointing up’ with his fear were so important to the alpinist.
 “Death” is a way of rationalizing why fear exists, except much of the time it is not death per se, but just an encounter with a limit that frightens the sovereign ego.
 So perhaps it might be better to speak of the ego’s ‘fear of castration’ rather than the death instinct.
 In whatever way it is spoken of, however, these progressive transformations form a cycle, or course, in the sense that we are always learning about ‘lack’ in this structural sense.

 Helpful in this is Lacan’s later naming of the ways in which we get stuck at different points in the cycle (taken from Seminar XXI – Les non-dupes errent).
-So refusal of privation involves getting stuck in the impossibility of trying to say everything; refusal of castration involves getting stuck in the impossibility of being able to write everything; and refusal of frustration involves getting stuck in the nothing-to-be-said in the present moment – the Real that is ‘outside’ meaning – as a way of avoiding saying at least something!
+So frustration follows experiencing an impossibility of being able to say everything; privation follows from an acceptance of the impossibility of being able to write everything; and castration follows from an acceptance of being in relation to the nothing-to-be-said in the present moment – the Real that is a ‘beyond’ of meaning – as a way of avoiding saying at least something!

 Philip Boxer: So culling various biographical details from available sources, it appears that Lance’s mother, Linda, was 17 when she gave birth to him, having dropped out of high school.
 Soon after his parents divorced, his father abandoning Lance when he was two.
 Armstrong never saw his father after that, and Lance later referred to him as “the DNA donor”.
 In 1974, Lance’s mother married Terry Keith Armstrong, adopting Lance when he was 4.
 So we can say that there was an Imaginary lack – his father was not there – and that the Real object of the stepfather might at first appearances have limited the frustration Lance experienced.